15 Apr 25

 Users won’t always tell you when your mobile site frustrates them—they’ll just leave.
 Whether it’s a button that’s too small to tap or a form that’s impossible to complete, these small annoyances add up to big losses in conversions.

 And the worst part?
 Most businesses don’t even realise it’s happening.
 If your mobile site is creating friction instead of flow, you could be losing trust and revenue without even knowing it.
-Despite this, many businesses still treat mobile design as an afterthought, focusing on desktop-first experiences that fail to translate effectively to smaller screens.
+They treat mobile like an afterthought, building for desktop first and hoping it somehow works on phones.
+Spoiler alert: it usually doesn’t.

 Why Mobile-First Design Matter?